mm6/ethereum-lab3-hardhat/README.md

              Turn on when using Hardhat network for testing
 ```

-9. Using MetaMask, select the Hardhat Network.
-You will need to point to the
+9. Using MetaMask, add a network manually.
+We want to select the Hardhat Network.
-location where you started the server (https://127.0.0.1:8545) and will need
+You will need to point to the location where you started the server (https://127.0.0.1:8545)
-to set the chain ID to 1337.
+and will need to set the chain ID to 31337.

 10. From the shell where you started the server, copy the private key of the
 first account to the clipboard and import this key into MetaMask.
 Name this new